M64GitHub/libtsprites/README.md

 The coordinate-system by default uses measurements in blocks.
-Shapes formed of `blocks` are called `regular sprites` - the code representation would be a `TSprite`. `TSprites` can be moved freely in the coordinate-system.
+Shapes formed of `blocks` are called `regular sprites` - the code representation would be a `TSprite`. `TSprites` can be moved freely in the coordinate-system, while anything "character-based" like strings or shapes of ASCII/UTF-8 characters only in Y-steps of 2.

 With a bit of trickery, also completely smooth (almost pixelwise) movements of a pair of blocks can be achieved: in 1/8 fraction steps of a characters